prashantvc/json-schema-form/README.md

 # Sample application that shows how to geneate the UI based on the schema

+## What you can do?

+- Search or filter fields
+- Change languages
+- Show validation errors

 ## Available Scripts

 In the project directory, you can run: